nleaf/nleaf.github.io/_posts/2019-07-12-repurposing-it-how-cloud-based-vmware-infrastructure-enables-better-strategic-focus.md

 ---
-title: 'Repurposing IT - How cloud-based VMware infrastructure enables better strategic focus'
+title: Repurposing IT - How cloud-based VMware infrastructure enables better strategic focus
 date: Fri, 12 Jul 2019 20:22:07 +0000
-draft: false
-tags: [Cloud Computing, cloud strategy, business outcomes, Infrastructure as a service, Doug Theis, enterprise cloud, hyperscale cloud, VMware Cloud, digital transformation, IT Leadership, IT strategy, SaaS applications, cloud transformation, IT workload, multi-cloud complexity]
+tags:
+- Cloud Computing
+- cloud strategy
+- business outcomes
+- Infrastructure as a service
+- Doug Theis
+- enterprise cloud
+- hyperscale cloud
+- VMware Cloud
+- digital transformation
+- IT Leadership
+- IT strategy
+- SaaS applications
+- cloud transformation
+- IT workload
+- multi-cloud complexity
+author: Doug Theis

 ---
 How strategic is your IT team?
 Ask two questions to get a sense of your strategic value:

 1. Ask the employees in your organization **whether they feel like Information Technology makes the organization run more effectively.**